icefisher225/py_sockets/README.md

 ## Dependencies
 Builtins: socket

+Packages:
-Packages: strictly (possibly to be removed in future update), caoe (thread orphanage prevention)
+>strictly (possibly to be removed in future update)
+>caoe (thread orphanage prevention)

-Helpful modules for using this library: multiprocessing, time, threading
+Helpful modules for using this library:
+>multiprocessing
+>time
+>threading

 ## Sample Code